Eguana Technologies (CVE:EGT) Shares Down 25% – Here’s What Happened

-Eguana Technologies Inc. (CVE:EGT – Get Free Report)’s share price dropped 25% on Tuesday .
+Eguana Technologies Inc. (CVE:EGT – Get Free Report) shares were down 25% on Monday .
 The stock traded as low as C$0.02 and last traded at C$0.02.
-Approximately 456,388 shares changed hands during mid-day trading, an increase of 361% from the average daily volume of 98,914 shares.
+Approximately 101,392 shares changed hands during trading, a decline of 26% from the average daily volume of 136,313 shares.
 The stock had previously closed at C$0.02.

 About Eguana Technologies